The Best Sandals for Supination: Your Complete Shopping Guide

 Those with excessive supination tend not to roll their feet in enough while in motion.
 Healthline tells us that “in a normal stride, your foot should roll inward a bit (pronate) so that your weight is on the ball of your foot.
 Then you push off the big toe.
 If you supinate, most of your weight falls on the outside of your foot and you push off from your outer toes instead.”
 This can lead to pain and discomfort in the outer foot, ankle, knee, and hip areas, so it’s nothing to take lightly.

 The best way to begin correcting supination is to understand what shoes are right for you.
+It took me years to realize my supination was caused by improper footwear.
+In hindsight, it was easily preventable, but I didn't know any better.
+That's why I made the choice to invest in affordable, well-made shoes.
 With the right arch support, you can correct your gait and provide yourself with the cushion necessary to have a normal, painless stride.
 Keep reading to find out more about how you can overcome supination, including a look at some of the top shoes on the market that will help you correct the issue!

 The Difference between Supination and Pronation